hcaumo/Ripple/README.md

 2. **KYC/AML Check**:
    - Bubble.io sends user details to a third-party service for KYC and AML checks.
-   - If any issues are found, the third-party service sends a WebHook to the AML Checker Lambda function.
-   - The AML Checker updates the user's status in the Bubble.io database, blocking them if necessary.

 3. **Wallet Generation**:
    - Once the user passes the KYC/AML check, Bubble.io triggers the Wallet Generator Lambda function via API Gateway.